ryankohl/seabass/readme.markdown

 - target: a string for a relative or absolute pathname for the file to write to

-resource-fact, literal-fact [subject predicate object]
+resource-fact [subject predicate object]
 ====

 These functions return Jena triples, which can be pushed into a model.

 - subject: A string that is a valid uri or a string starting with '_:', indicating a blank node
 - predicate: A string that is a valid uri
-- object:
--- resource-fact: A string that is a valid uri, or a string starting with '_:', indicating a blank node.
+- object: A string that is a valid uri, or a string starting with '_:', indicating a blank node.
 Will be interpreted as an RDF resource.

+literal-fact [subject predicate object]
+====

+These functions return Jena triples, which can be pushed into a model.

+- subject: A string that is a valid uri or a string starting with '_:', indicating a blank node
+- predicate: A string that is a valid uri
--- literal-fact: Either a string, integer, long, double, boolean, or date (java.util.Date).
+- object: Either a string, integer, long, double, boolean, or date (java.util.Date).
 The value will be converted to an appropriate RDF datatype.
 If the conversion fails, either an exception will be thrown or a nil will be returned (depending on how crazy the submitted value is).

+push [model & triples]
+====

+Asserts one or more triples into the target, which can either be a Jena model or a remote endpoint uri string.

 Usage
 ----